Four discourses: Variables

 S_{1}: the dominant, ordering and sense giving signifier of a discourse as it is received by the group, community or culture.
 S_{1} refers to "the marked circle of the field of the Other," it is the Master-Signifier.
 S_{1} comes into play in a signifying battery conforming the network of knowledge.

 S_{2}: what is ordered by or set in motion by S_{1}.
 It is knowledge, the existing body of knowledge, the knowledge of the time.

 S_{2} is the "battery of signifiers, already there" at the place where "one wants to determine the status of a discourse as status of statement," that is knowledge (savoir).

 $: The subject, or person, for Lacan is always barred in the sense that it is incomplete, divided.
 Just as we can never know the world around us except in the partial refractions of language and the domination of identification, so, too, we can never know ourselves. $ is the subject, marked by the unbroken line (trait unaire) which represents it and is different from the living individual who is not the locus of this subject.

 a: the objet petit a or surplus-jouissance.
 In Lacan's psychoanalytic theory, objet petit a stands for the unattainable object of desire.
 It is sometimes called the object cause of desire.
 Lacan always insisted that the term should remain untranslated, "thus acquiring the status of an algebraic sign".
-It is the object-waste or the loss of the object that occurred when the original division of the subject took place—the object that is the cause of desire: the plus-de-jouir.
+It is the object-waste or the loss of the object that occurred when the original division of the subject took place –the object that is the cause of desire: the plus-de-jouir.

 Four Discourses

 Discourse of the Master

-We see a barred subject ($) positioned as master signifier's truth, who's itself positioned as discourse's agent for all other signifiers (S_{2}), that illustrates the structure of the dialectic of the master and the slave.
+We see a barred subject ($) positioned as master signifier's truth, who's itself positioned as discourse's agent for all other signifiers (S_{2}), that illustrates the structure of Hegel's dialectic of the master and the slave.
 The master, (S_{1}) is the agent that puts the other, (S_{2}) to work: the product is a surplus, object a, that master struggles to appropriate alone.
 In a modern society, an example of this discourse can be found within so-called “family-like” work environments that tend to hide direct subordination under the mask of “favorable” submission to master's truth that generates value.
 The Master's reach for the truth in principle is fulfillment of his/her castratedness through subject's work.
-Based on Hegel's master–slave dialectic.